alexyuly/chil/README.md

 }
 ```

+### Union Types

+A *union type* is a union of other types, which may be notated as an array of types.
+The union of all types, sometimes called "any type", is notated as `null`.

+Some types are implicit unions of other types.
+If type A is a *subset* of type B, then type A can be *applied* to type B, because type B is a union of type A and some other set.

+### Type Templates

+A *type template* defines the domain for each argument of a generic type.
+A template is notated as an object with a set of distinct keys which are names of type arguments, each of which is associated with a type which is the union of all types that may be applied to the argument.

 ### Operation Types

-An *operation type* is a value type which is composed of other value types in the form of parameters, sources, and a sink:
+An *operation type* is a value type which is composed of other value types in the form of an optional type template, 0 or more sources, and an optional sink.
+Each operation type has a *type definition* of the following form:
 ```
 {
-    "operation": TypeName,
+    "operation": OperationTypeName,
-    "parameters": {
+    "template": {
-        "Parameter1": Domain1,
-        "Parameter2": Domain2,
+        "Argument1": Argument1UnionType,
+        "Argument2": Argument2UnionType,
         ...
     },
     "sources": {